 A dedicated FAQ page at theIEEEwebsite gives an idea about the kind of guidelines that describe the extent of appropriate penalty for any plagiarism found.

 Ways and Means to Detect and Identify Plagiarism

 It is important to understand that to award penalties, it has to be proven that plagiarism has been committed intentionally.
 However, proving a case requires the identification of instances of plagiarism.
-This is where the ubiquitous internet and digital tools which make it easy to plagiarise, make it equally easy to identify plagiarised content.
+This is where the ubiquitous internet and digital tools which make it easy to plagiarize make it equally easy to identify plagiarized content.
 A plethora of digital services, both paid and free, help identify plagiarism.
 Such services conduct a close and thorough examination of content and provide a detailed analysis of any plagiarism found.
 It is not necessary, however, to carry out the analysis of content through digital/electronic means only.
 A case discovered through human observation is equally well established to call for action.

 As a measure, penalizing plagiarism definitely deters people from practicing it.
 It is equally important that professionals adopt ethical practices during the course of their work.
 Therefore, institutions and organizations are advising students and professionals on ways and means to avoid plagiarism.
 This requires creating awareness about the issue amongst students and professionals.
-A dedicated “FAQ” on the website of an institution, would help achieve the objective.
+A dedicated “FAQ” on the website of an institution would help achieve the objective.
 Readers may access such FAQs through the links provided earlier in this article.

 Citation and Its Purpose

 A sure approach to avoiding plagiarism is the practice of developing good writing skills.
 Good writing calls for the honest and effective articulation of thoughts, ideas, and facts.
 Honest writing calls for crediting the resources which have had an influence on the developed content.
 This is where the practice of including citation assumes significance.